-Archbishop Curley High School maintains a rigorous policy regarding lateness.
-Any student arriving after the start of 1st period is considered late, and is therefore liable to disciplinary consequences.
-Please note that a written note or phone call does not excuse the lateness.
-Any student arriving at school after 3rd period is considered one full-day absent; the reporting requirements for an absence are to be followed.
-Any student arriving after the conclusion of 3rd period is ineligible to participate in any athletic/co-curricular events for that day.
+Any student arriving at school after 3rd period is considered one full day absent: the reporting requirements for an absence are to be followed.
+Any student arriving after the conclusion of 3rd. period is ineligible to participate in any co-curriculars or athletics that day.
+Any student who has 3 or more consecutive days of lateness is ineligible to participate in any co-curricular or athletic activity.